 “Creating opportunities in developing countries starts with connecting people - connecting those who have been disconnected from the economy,” says EIB vice president Alexander Stubb, responsible for EIB operations in Northern European countries.

-The EFSI backed EIB financing will go towards the research and development of Flexenclosure’s prefabricated modular eCentre data centres and intelligent eSite power management systems as well as its global growth strategy.
+The EFSI backed EIB financing will go towards the research and development of Flexenclosure's prefabricated modular eCentre data centers and intelligent eSite power management systems as well as its global growth strategy.